Latest Conversation With Singer & Songwriter Katie Garibaldi

 San Francisco-based singer/songwriter Katie Garibaldi, whose music Elmore Magazine calls, “sweet, smooth music that is equal parts old‐school pop princess and folk songstress,” returns to her folk‐driven roots on her 10th release, Rooted Clarity, presenting all new original songs that focus on self‐discovery and faith.
 The five-song EP brings a mix of classical and country strings together to bring an effective and effortless sound that perfectly highlights Garibaldi’s trademark, soulful voice.
 The Daily Country says, “Garibaldi’s light as a feather vocals exude a strength that makes you want to believe in yourself and pursue your dreams and most importantly, gives you the courage, and clarity, to be yourself, trust yourself and allow yourself to fly.”
 The sweet soprano weaves between airy and operatic delving into the emotional depths of the stories behind these five brand new original songs, one of which, “I Am”, premiered on The Boot, the top source for the latest in country music.
 No Depression, accomplished journal of roots music has praised Rooted Clarity, saying, “Katie sings with vibrancy, hitting high notes even Joni Mitchell would appreciate.
 Katie packs a wonderful folky extravagance.
 She almost makes folk music worth listening to again.
 Her voice soars at times and what is remarkable is that it doesn’t sound like showboating or diva-ship.
 This woman doesn’t have to prove a thing to anyone – she is a powerhouse driven by an intoxicating vocal tone.
 It reaches heights that are so easy on the ear that it’s a treat, a pleasure to listen to.
 The voice – free of bombastic notes – is just pure musicality.”
 Rooted Clarity is now available on CD, vinyl, and digital. www.katiegaribaldi.com

-Q:When you decide its time to make a new record, is that more exciting or stressful?
+Q:When you decide it’s time to make a new record, is that more exciting or stressful?

 Ans: It’s definitely very exciting.
 When I feel inspired to create something new and work on a new project, I’m in my happy place.
 To dream up the concept of the look, feel, the songs, the vibe of a new record is pure joy for me and I love taking the steps to making it happen; seeing the pictures and hearing the sounds I have in my mind come to fruition.
 There’s nothing else really like it.